Insurance Rates

 Age:

-Age is a personal factor that insurers consider when assessing rates.
-Statistically, certain age groups may be more prone to accidents or health issues.
-In the trucking industry, younger drivers, especially those with limited experience, may be charged higher rates due to their higher risk profile.
-On the other hand, experienced drivers with a long history of safe driving may enjoy more favorable premiums.
+Age is a personal factor that insurers take into account.
+Statistically, certain age groups may be more prone to accidents.
+In the trucking industry, younger drivers with limited experience may face higher rates due to their perceived risk.
+In contrast, experienced drivers with a long history of safe driving may benefit from lower premiums.

 Gender: